fritut08/photo_and_video_tools/tools/cpy_geotag_from_xmp_to_photo_files/README.md

 - Downloads and uses `xmp2exif.args` inside the image (no host setup needed)
 - Writes updated JPEG copies to `<selected>/photos_with_copied_geotags` (non-destructive)
 - Streams exiftool output while showing a progress bar

-Notes:
-- The original standalone script required exiftool on the host and the `xmp2exif.args` file.
-This Dockerized version bundles that inside the image.